fbickfordsmith/attention-msc/README.md

 ![](/data/figures/regression.png)

 ## Repository guide
-Note that any reference to a **context** in this repository relates to what we call a **category set** (grouping of ImageNet categories) in `thesis.pdf`.
+Note that any reference to a **context** in this repository relates to what we call a **category set** (group of image categories) in `thesis.pdf`.
 We changed the terminology for the write-up to improve clarity.

 The table below gives an overview of the repository.
 All `.py` files contain a docstring describing what they do.

 Directory|Contents
 -|-
-`baseline`|Scripts for computing the baseline performance of VGG16 `experiments`|Scripts for defining and running experiments `plotting`|Notebooks for data analysis and plotting `representations`|Scripts for computing VGG16 representations of images
+`baseline`|Scripts for computing baseline performance of VGG16 `experiments`|Scripts for defining and running experiments `plotting`|Notebooks for data analysis and plotting `representations`|Scripts for computing VGG16 representations of images